 7. Team Management

 As a brokerage or real estate agency, you want to establish a robust system of recruiting, retaining, and managing agents.
-It comes as no surprise that there are software companies that can help you do that.
+There are software companies that will have you covered.

 Brokerkit and Qualia are among the most remarkable tools in this area.
-They allow you to streamline the recruiting process, coordinate referrals and deal closing among your team members and clients, track investments, and monitor productivity in lead generation and nurturing within one interface.
+They allow you to streamline the recruiting process, coordinate referrals and deals among your team members and clients, track investments, and check productivity within one interface.

-If you can think of any issues associated with managing a real estate team that haven’t been solved by software so far, you might have found an opportunity for your business.
+If you can think of any issues associated with managing a real estate team that haven’t been solved by software so far, you might have found an opportunity for a new business of your own.

-Now that you have an impression of the software landscape in the real estate industry, it is time to find your niche.
+Now that you have an impression of the real estate business software landscape, it is time to find your niche.
 Can your product or service make a difference in listing and search, lead management, market analysis, showcasing of the property, web/mobile extensions, or logistics?
 It’s your job to find out.

-We, in turn, are here to help you with the implementation of your idea.
-Rubyroid Labs have been building digital tools for real estate professionals since 2015, and we can pitch in with expertise that goes beyond technology — just contact us today.
+We, in turn, are here to help you with bringing your idea into being.
+Rubyroid Labs have been building real estate software tools since 2015, and we can pitch in with expertise that goes beyond technology — just contact us today.

 We are sorry that this post was not useful for you!